PrismRL/prism/_sources/making-a-roguelike/part10.rst.txt

 In the next chapter
 -------------------

 We've implemented a simple inventory with the provided inventory module.
-In the next chapter we'll make the bricks consumable, get them to drop from kobolds, and add user interface elements to allow the user a choice between dropping and eating the meat.
+In the :doc:`next chapter
+<part11>` we'll make the bricks consumable, get them to drop from kobolds, and add user interface
+elements to allow the user a choice between dropping and eating the meat.